cultureandempire/cultureandempire.github.io/cande.md

 The remix definitely threatens established interests.
 More broadly, conflict between old and new is a constant, defining part of the history of the digital society.
 Sometimes this conflict affects hundreds of millions of people.
 Nowhere is this more dramatic than in Africa, a continent that the Internet almost totally bypassed.

-## The Lost Continent Gets On Line
+## The Lost Continent Gets On-Line

 ### Poverty on Purpose